taoensso/telemere/wiki/5-Migrating.md

 Telemere's functionality is a **superset of Timbre**, and offers *many* improvements including:

-- Significantly better performance
+- Improved performance
+- Better support for structured logging
 - A cleaner and more flexible API
-- Better support for structured logging
 - Much better documentation
 - Better built-in handlers
 - Easier configuration in many cases